 How to apply for a credit card

 Ways to apply

-There are three ways to apply for a credit card.
+There are various ways to apply for a credit card:

 - By post - you fill in a paper form, which you can usually get at the bank that’s offering the card.